hydrokeira/NetworkSynchrony/README.md

-# NetworkSynchrony
+# Network Synchrony
-This repository houses all the code for network synchrony analysis in intermittent streams
+This repository houses all the code for network synchrony analysis in intermittent streams.

+This repository contains:
+## 1.
+## 2.